REPAIR DAMAGED REMOTES

 Repairing a damaged remote doesn’t automatically mean a trip to the dealer, specially when you have a choice of going to AutoKeyPro who can assist in a repair or replacement that is often considerably cheaper than your dealer.
 A little initial troubleshooting may result in a quick repair, or a clearer diagnosis and often quicker and cheaper repair.
 You may also consider buying and programming (if necessary), an extra key or two to keep your day to day rolling when these instances come up.
 There are many instances where you will need an extra key, and having one in an accessible location (wallet, house, office drawer) can save your day, and a more expensive repair or replacement.

-Auto Key Pro is your Hamilton Locksmith service for all your auto, truck and motorcycle key needs.
+Auto Key Pro is your Hamilton & Toronto Auto Locksmith service for all your car, truck and motorcycle key needs.

 We strive to offer excellent service at competitive prices with the best quality products and service.